KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009_Meshes.md

 ### Indexed and non-indexed geometry

 The geometry data of a `mesh.primitive` may be either *indexed* geometry or geometry without indices.
 In the given example, the `mesh.primitive` contains *indexed* geometry.
-This is indicated by the `indices` property, which refers to the `"indicesAccessor"`.
+This is indicated by the `indices` property, which refers to the accessor with index 0, defining the data for the indices.
 For non-indexed geometry, this property is omitted.

 ### Mesh primitive mode